Skip to main content

 (1816-1906)

-Huntington was born in New York City.
-He began his art career by painting humorous illustrations of everyday life.
-After studying painting under G. P. Ferrero in Rome, he settled in New York City and established himself as a portraitist.
-He was a member and president of the National Academy of Art, and vice president of the Metropolitan Museum of Art for over thirty years.
+Daniel Huntington was born in 1816 in New York City and began his art career by painting humorous illustrations of everyday life.
+After studying painting in Rome, he settled in New York City and established himself as a subject painter and portraitist.
+He was especially active in the National Academy of Design and the Century Association, both of which he led as president for several years.
 Huntington's portrait of Attorney General Pierrepont was painted in 1875.
+Huntington died in 1906.